-The first time I threw a birthday party for my little guy I spent so much time making sure everything was perfect.
-I was a frazzled mess as guest were arriving because I didn’t have all the food ready.
-Things had taken me longer to prepare than I had thought they would.
-There were some utensil items I had not thought of that people would need for their beverages.
-Overall there was too much food, some of it people hardly touched.
+The first time I threw a birthday party for my little guy, I spent a lot of time and money on the menu.
+From making difficult dishes to a chocolate fountain, we had a lot of food choices and I wanted everything to be perfect.
+Instead, I was a frazzled mess as guests were arriving because I didn’t have the food ready.
+Things had taken me longer to prepare than I thought.
+There were simple things I had not thought of that people needed for their food and beverages.
+Overall, there was too much food and some of it was hardly touched.
 However, I ran out of the simplest things like chips.
 For someone who calls herself a planner I felt far from it!

 Start to Plan the Birthday Party Menu Early

-One way to avoid some stress when planning a birthday party menu is to start thinking about it early.
-I have found that starting the planning process early has saved me tons of time and money.
-Furthermore, it puts me in a good place mentally as the party is approaching.
-I usually start thinking about the party menu 2-3 months in advance.
+One way to avoid stress when planning a birthday party menu is to start planning it early.
+I have found that starting the planning process 2-3 months before the party has saved me tons of time and money.
+Furthermore, it puts me in a good position as the party approaches.
+I don’t feel stressed or overwhelmed because everything is under control and I work on the party little by little over time.

 - Have time to shop around for deals

-- Save money by waiting to get food/drink items on sale
+- Save money by purchasing food/drink items on sale

-- Get honorary birthday person excited about the party menu
+- Get the honorary birthday person excited about the party menu

 - Relieve procrastination stress